 From Mines to Wines

-A loud, shrill whistle signals a blast and the blast shakes the earth.
-The big haulers loaded with dirt rumble by, passing the trucks coming to be loaded with coal.
-Dust swirls and coats the nearby trees…that was the past.
-Today row after row of grapevines laden with grapes have replaced the noisy dozers, haulers and coal trucks.
-Hawks circle the skies where dust and noise once ruled, waiting and watching for a dinner of mice and rabbits.
-The blue sparkling pond that once served as a brown sediment pond, has two quiet fishermen catching bass, bluegill, catfish and the occasional unwanted big brown water snake.
+A loud, shrill whistle signals a blast and it shakes the earth to its core!
+The big haulers loaded with dirt rumble by, passing the trucks coming to load coal.
+Dust swirls and coats the nearby trees...
+That was the past.
+Today, row after row of vines, laden with grapes, have replaced the noisy dozers, haulers and coal trucks.
+Hawks circle the skies where dust and noise once ruled.
+The sparkling blue pond that once served as a brown sediment pond, welcomes quiet fishermen catching bass, bluegill, and catfish.
 Is it possible there’s a vineyard on a reclaimed surface mine?

 It is possible, and it is MountainRose Vineyards!
-This family-owned dream is located in the heart of the coal mining region of the Appalachian Mountains.
-David Lawson had a dream that he could change a little piece of earth in Wise County into something better.
+This family-owned dream is located in the heart of the Appalachian Mountains.
+David Lawson had a dream that he could change a little piece of earth in Wise County, Virginia into something better.
 David is part owner and winemaker of this unique family winery and vineyard.
 David dreamed of being an entrepreneur in high school and he loved the land that had been in his family for over 100 years.
-He rooted his first grape vines from a 100 year old Concord grapevine in the family’s yard and planted his first vines while in high school.
+He rooted his first grape vines from a 100-year-old Concord in the family’s yard and planted his first vines while still in high school.

-His parents insisted that he couldn’t make a living farming, so David went to college to be an engineer.
-When he was a senior at Virginia Tech, he took a semester to work off campus in a large winery in Northern Virginia.
-David stayed well beyond his semester and finally called his parents, Ron and Suzanne.
-David said, “Mom, Dad, I don’t want to be an engineer!
-I want to be a winemaker!”
-His parents said, “you can’t be a winemaker!
+His parents insisted that he couldn’t make a living in farming, so David went to college to be an engineer.
+When he was a senior at Virginia Tech, he took a semester to work in a winery.
+David stayed well beyond that semester and called his parents, Ron and Suzanne.
+“Mom, Dad, I don’t want to be an engineer, I want to be a winemaker.”
+The response?
+“David, you can’t be a winemaker!
 We live in Wise County and no one has ever had a vineyard here.”

-David assured his parents that since Wise County had been a major producer of apples and since grapes will grow where apples grow that he could indeed grow grapes.
-David insisted that not only would certain varieties of wine grapes grow here, but that the low humidity and cooler temperatures would make a great climate for grapes.
+David assured his parents that because Wise County had once been a major producer of apples for Virginia and grapes could grow where apples grow, he could indeed grow grapes!
+David insisted that not only would certain varieties of wine grapes grow, but that the low humidity and cooler temperatures would make a great climate for grapes.
 David believed that the 'not too rich' soil of the reclaimed land could be broken up and since there is no hard pan in mined soils, the roots would grow deep.